pirsch-analytics/docs/docs/api-sdks/api.md

 ### Showing Active Visitors in the Page Title

 This endpoint toggles whether or not to display active visitors in the page title (tab).
+This action requires a client created for the user (from the account settings page).

 `POST /api/v1/user/active`

 ### Toggle Full Width

 This endpoint toggles displaying the dashboard at full width.
+This action requires a client created for the user (from the account settings page).

 `POST /api/v1/user/fullwidth`

+### Toggle Dark Mode

+This endpoint toggles displaying the dashboard in dark mode.
+This action requires a client created for the user (from the account settings page).

+`POST /api/v1/user/darkmode`

 ### Toggle Color Blind Mode

 This endpoint toggles displaying the dashboard in color blind mode.
+This action requires a client created for the user (from the account settings page).

 `POST /api/v1/user/colorblind`

-# Access Links
+## Access Links

 ### Listing Access Links